-That is accurate, but too thin.
+That is accurate, but incomplete.

 A mikvah is one of the clearest examples of how Judaism treats physical action as part of religious transition.
 It links law, body, time, and community in a single act of immersion.